 - /S Copies directories and subdirectories, unless they are empty.
 If you omit /s, xcopy works within a single directory.

 - /Y Suppresses prompting to confirm that you want to overwrite an existing destination file.

 - /I If in doubt always assume the destination is a folder. e.g. when the destination does not exist.

 - /E Copy folders and subfolders, including Empty folders.

 - /D:mm-dd-yyyy Copies source files changed on or after the specified date only.
 If you do not include a MM-DD-YYYY value, xcopy copies all Source files that are newer than existing Destination files.

 - For more options, you can type xcopy /? for all the help or refer to xcopy command in Microsoft.

-To copy only updated files with XCopy, you have two options, namely using options /s /d, options /i /d /y.
+- ★Tips: To copy only updated files with XCopy, you have two options, namely using /s /d, or /i /d /y.
 And there are something you need to be aware: